 0 General Definitions and Interpretation Rules 4

 1 Constitution 9

 2 The Laws of Table Tennis 38

 3 Regulations for International Competitions 45

 4 Regulations for World, Olympic, and Paralympic Title Competitions 67

-5 Anti-Doping Rules 99
+5 Anti-Doping Rules 100

-6 Code of Ethics 164
+6 Code of Ethics 165

-7 Anti-Harassment Policy and Procedures 181
+7 Anti-Harassment Policy and Procedures 182

-8 ITTF Tribunal 185
+8 ITTF Tribunal 186

-9 ITTF Integrity Regulations 205
+9 ITTF Integrity Regulations 217

-10 ITTF Electoral and Appointment Regulations 232
+10 ITTF Electoral and Appointment Regulations 244

-Code of Conduct on sports betting for players and officials 24
+Code of Conduct on sports betting for players and officials 256

-Index 245
+Inde eX 258

-Paragraphs that have been introduced or significantly amended as a result of decisions made at the ITTF Council Meeting 2023 or the ITTF Annual General Meeting 2023 are shown as green shaded (additions) or scratched (deletions) in the version with tracked changes.
-This is the clean version.
+Paragraphs that have been introduced or significantly amended as a result of decisions made at the ITTF Council Meeting 2024 or the ITTF Annual General Meeting 2024 are shown as green-shaded (additions) or scratched (deletions) in this version with tracked changes.
+A clean version is also available.